 Additionally, the improvement in my physical and mental health is absolutely remarkable!
 I am still mourning the loss of my previous careers, but I’m celebrating the bright future it has brought.

 It can be difficult to persevere and achieve your goals when you live in pain all the time.
 Perhaps you are persevering with a certain treatment even though the symptoms are shady, or end results are unknown.
 You could also be persevering with your studies, acquisition of a new skill, coping with a tough period, or horrendous pain.

 As mentioned previously, I recently found myself in a position where I was completely re-inventing my future.

 With nothing but an idea and a little hope, I started The Winding Willows.
 And let me tell you, there is a lot that goes into starting a blog.

-And it’s not easy for an introvert to share so much of themselves to other people.
+And it’s not easy for an introvert to share so much of themselves with other people.
 It helps that I’m doing it remotely through the medium of writing.

-Additionally, I’m about 99% sure I’m working more hours now that I was before I resigned my job.
+Additionally, I’m about 99% sure I’m working more hours now than I was before I resigned from my job.
 But I can say with absolute certainty that I’m enjoying this season of persevering.